 The original Surface Book was a testament to Microsoft’s engineering experience.
 It took the concept proven by the Surface Pro — a touchscreen Windows device, with digital ink support — and pushed it to the limit with a larger 13-inch display, more powerful processor, and discrete graphics.
 The company was proud of what the original Book had accomplished, as evidenced by its $1,500 price tag.

 That pride is still visible in the Surface Book 2.
-Microsoft was so happy with the Book, in fact, that it’s decided to change as little as possible.
-At a glance the sequel looks almost exactly like the original, with one optional exception.
-Size.
+Microsoft was so happy with the Surface Book, in fact, that it decided to change as little as possible.
+At a glance, the sequel looks almost exactly like the original, with one optional exception: Size.

-For the first time, you can order a Surface device with a 15-inch screen.
+Yes, that’s right: You can order a Surface device with a 15-inch screen.
 The larger version of the Surface Book 2 starts at an even more expensive $2,500.
-That nets you an Intel 8th-gen Core i7 processor, 16GB of RAM, a 256GB solid state drive, and Nvidia GTX 1060 graphics.
-Our top-tier review model came with a 1TB hard drive, which bumped the price up to $3,300.
+That nets you an Intel 8th-gen Core i7 processor, 16GB of RAM, a 256GB solid-state drive (SSD), and Nvidia GTX 1060 graphics.
+Our top-tier review model came with a 1TB SSD, which bumped the price up to $3,300.

 Obviously, there’s no concession for budget buyers here.
 The hardware in this system is quick, and you’re expected to pay up.
-Our Microsoft Surface Book 2 review will help you decide if this 2-in-1 is worth taking out a second mortgage.
+Here’s why think this it’s worth every penny.

-You may already have an opinion of the hinge, and if so, the Book 2 won’t change your mind.
+You may already have an opinion of the hinge, and if so, the Surface Book 2 won’t change your mind.
 It’s the same as before even on the larger 15-inch version.
-If you’re unfamiliar, then you should be warned the hinge makes the Book 2 thick when closed, and invites the slim chance of an object getting wedged between the base and display, possibly scratching the latter.
-Microsoft is unapologetic about this.
-The Surface Pro is for users who want extreme portability, while the Book 2 is better for an occasional jaunt.
+If you’re unfamiliar, then you should be warned the hinge makes the Surface Book 2 thick when closed, and invites the slim chance of an object getting wedged between the base and display, possibly scratching the latter.
+Microsoft is unapologetic about this — the hinge does a great job of balancing the heavier-than-usual display portion that houses the main components.
+Nevertheless, the Surface Pro is for users who want extreme portability, while the Surface Book 2 is better for an occasional jaunt.

-The benefit of the hinge is that the screen detaches completely, which is unique.
-Large 2-in-1s are rare to begin with and all serious competitors, like the Lenovo Yoga 920 and HP Spectre x360 15-inch, use a 360-hinge that does not detach the base.
-Using the Spectre x360 15-inch as a tablet means holding 4.4lbs aloft.
-The Book 2 lets you remove the base, and its weight, so it weighs just 1.7lbs in tablet mode.
+The ultimate benefit of the hinge is that the screen detaches completely, which is unique.
+Large 2-in-1s are rare to begin with, and all serious competitors, like the Lenovo Yoga 920 and HP Spectre x360 15-inch, use a 360-hinge that does not detach the base.
+Using the Spectre x360 15-inch as a tablet means holding 4.4 pounds aloft.
+The Surface Book 2 lets you remove the base along with its weight, and so you’re holding just 1.7 pounds in tablet mode.

-The Surface Book 2, no matter its size, comes with two USB 3.0 Type-A ports.
-There’s also a USB Type-C port and the Surface Connect port (either of which can be used to charge), though the included charger only connects to the latter.
+One area where the Surface Book 2 isn’t so futuristic is connectivity: matter its size, it comes with two old-school USB-A 3.0 ports, a USB-C port without Thunderbolt 3, and the usual Surface Connect port (either of which can be used to charge), though the included charger only connects to the latter.

-While this might not sound like many options on a 15-inch 2-in-1, it’s actually on par with the HP Spectre 15 x360.
-Most premium 15-inch laptops, like the Apple MacBook Pro 15 with Touch Bar, do no better, though there are exceptions like the Dell XPS 15.
-There are certainly laptops of this size that offer many more ports, but they’re typically mobile workstations, which are much heavier.
+While this might not sound like many options on a 15-inch 2-in-1, it’s actually on par with the HP Spectre 15 x360 with the exception of Thunderbolt 3 support that enables enhanced display support and eGPU connectivity.
+Most premium 15-inch laptops, like the Apple MacBook Pro 15 with Touch Bar, do no better, though there are exceptions like the Dell XPS 15 that adds Thunderbolt 3 to its array of legacy ports.
+There are certainly laptops of this size that offer much better connectivity, but they’re typically mobile workstations that are much heavier.
 If you want the flexibility of a 2-in-1, you’ll have to get used to dongles.

 We’re less enthused about the keyboard’s backlighting.
 Three levels of lighting are available and they provide a good variety of options, from dim to excessively bright.
 The lighting doesn’t filter evenly through the keys, however, and some light leak is visible from underneath the top row.
 That’s not a huge problem, but it detracts from the luxury of the device in a way not evident on Apple’s MacBook Pro.

 The touchpad, though large enough, feels a bit small given the size of the 2-in-1.
 We’d like to see it better fill the massive space below the keyboard.
 That said, what’s there works well.
-It’s Windows Precision Touchpad compliment, of course, so it can support all the many touch gestures found in Windows 10.
-That includes the ability to open tab management with a three-finger swipe, or move back and forth between pages with a horizontal swipe of two fingers.
+It’s Windows Precision Touchpad-compliant, of course, and so it can support all the many touch gestures found in Windows 10.
+That includes the ability to open tab management with a three-finger swipe or move back and forth between pages with a horizontal swipe of two fingers.
 We also liked the integrated left/right buttons.
 They actuate with a satisfying click, offering better feedback than the norm.

 You may appreciate the size, though, when you pull out the pen.
 The screen offers all kinds of room for writing.
 It’s even large enough to act as a miniature Surface Studio when the tablet is laid flat on a table.
 We suspect that even the smaller Book 2 will feel great — though, the credit goes to the precise, well-balanced Surface Pen and Windows 10, which has made massive leaps in digital ink quality.
 The pen works in virtually every text field, in all Office applications, and in the Windows Ink Workspace, which appears at the press of a button on the Pen.
 That provides plenty of chances to ink without downloading a single third-party app.